Reggie Lawson: Professional career

-Lawson did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
-He underwent Tommy John surgery in March 2020.
-On November 20, 2020, Lawson was added to the 40-man roster.
+Lawson did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He additionally underwent Tommy John surgery in March of the same year.
+On November 20, 2020, the Padres added Lawson to their 40-man roster in order to protect him from the Rule 5 draft.

 Lawson missed a large portion of the 2021 season recovering from Tommy John, and pitched only 6 2/3 minor league innings, allowing 10 runs.
-He was outrighted off of the 40-man roster following the season on November 19, 2021.
-He announced his retirement on August 13, 2022.
+He was out righted off of the 40-man roster following the season on November 19, 2021.
+He began the 2022 season with the Double–A San Antonio Missions, compiling a 4–6 record and 5.63 ERA with 55 strikeouts across 17 starts.
+Lawson announced his retirement from professional baseball on August 13, 2022.

+On November 14, 2023, Lawson came out of retirement and re–joined the Padres organization.
+He returned to Double-A San Antonio for the 2024 season, but struggled to an 8.10 ERA with 14 strikeouts in 13 1/3 innings pitched across 13 relief outings.
+Lawson elected free agency following the season on November 4, 2024.